-- 41. As referred to above the Human Tissue Authority is required to issue a code of practice which includes practical guidance and standards.
+- 43. As referred to above the Human Tissue Authority is required to issue a code of practice which includes practical guidance and standards.
 These provisions have not been replicated or restated in the Bill as there is only one Authority and one Code.
 Amendments have therefore been made to the Human Tissue Act 2004 to reflect the Welsh legislation.
-This includes a power for the Welsh Ministers to amend by statutory instrument the ranking of those in a qualifying relationship to the deceased.
-This is subject to an affirmative resolution of the National Assembly for Wales. - 42.
-The amendments to the 2004 Act also provide that the Authority may not issue a code which relates to activities caught by the Welsh legislation unless a draft has been approved by the Welsh Ministers and by the National Assembly for Wales (the latter subject to negative resolution).
+This includes a power for the Welsh Ministers to amend by statutory instrument the ranking of those in a qualifying relationship to the deceased and a requirement for the Code to give guidance on how a relative or friend of the deceased can object to deemed consent on the basis of the deceased's wishes. - 44.
+The amendments to the 2004 Act also provide that the Authority may not issue a code which relates to activities caught by the Welsh legislation unless a draft has been approved by the Welsh Ministers and by the National Assembly for Wales (the latter subject to affirmative resolution).